shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/bootstrapping-and-running-an-app/part-3-bootstrapping.md

 engine = mgr.bootstrap_engine("tk-shell", entity=task)
 ```

-TODO: mention the perils of path cache not being sync'd and trying to load contexts other than Project.
+# TODO: mention the perils of path cache not being sync'd and trying to load contexts other than Project.
 Mention callback to run sync during bootstrap.

 #### Choice of configuration

 You have the choice of explicitly defining which configuration to bootstrap, or leaving the bootstrap logic to [autodetect an appropriate configuration](https://developer.shotgunsoftware.com/tk-core/initializing.html#managing-distributed-configurations).
 You can even set a fall back configuration in case one is not automatically found.
-In this guide we assume the automatically selected configuration is fine.
+In this guide we assume that your project has a configuration already setup and that it will be found automatically.

 ## Bootstrapping

 Once all the `ToolkitManager` parameters have been set, and you call the `bootstrap_engine` engine method, it will start the
-engine, and return back pointer to the engine instance.
+engine, and return back a pointer to the engine instance.

 Here is a recap of the code so far: